 Janeth Tapia, Outreach Coordinator

 Janeth began working with the Farmworkers’ Project as a promotora in 2000.
 Since then, she has worked on a number of different projects, including promotores projects, research projects with Wake Forest University, and health education.
 For the last 13 years, she has served as the Outreach Coordinator with the health program.
 She coordinates visits to farmworker camps and maintains the Project’s connection with groups of volunteers, clinics, and students who help us carry out our work each year, and mentors and leads the Project's team of outreach workers.
-An expert in motivating the community, Janeth has overseen the enormous growth of the health program in her time at the Farmworkers’ Project --from serving 130 workers in its first year to more than 2500 last year.
+An expert in motivating the community, Janeth has overseen the enormous growth of the health program in her time at the Farmworkers’ Project --from serving 130 workers in its first year to more than 3000 in 2018.
 In her free time, she likes to take pictures and to spend time with her husband.

 Maria Elena Mejia, Outreach Worker